Local contact homology and applications: Finite-energy curves and periodic orbits

-The point of the following lemmas is that $X$ may be very degenerate, so the results from~\cite{sftcomp} are not available if one wants to analyze sequences of $\jtil_n$-holomorphic maps with bounded energy.
-In any case, we note that the following arguments are contained in~\cite{93}.
+The point of proving the following lemmas is that the dynamics of $X$ may be very degenerate, hence the results from~\cite{sftcomp} are not available.
+However, the following arguments are contained in~\cite{93}.